mParticle/docs/src/pages/integrations/braze/audience/index.md

 Since mParticle does not directly maintain segments in Braze, it will not delete segments when the corresponding mParticle audience connection is deleted or deactivated.
 When this happens, mParticle will **not** update the audience user attributes in Braze to remove the audience from each user.

+## Deleting an Audience

+Deleting an audience does not remove the custom attributes in Braze.

 ## Configuration Settings

 Setting Name | Data Type | Default Value | Description